jeremyary/multiuser-ai-chat/README.md

 # Multi-User AI Chat

-A secure, real-time multi-user chat application with advanced AI integration, role-based access control, voice synthesis, and comprehensive user management.
-Built with Python FastAPI backend, modern HTML/JavaScript frontend, Redis, and SQLite in a fully containerized architecture.
+A combination of tinkering with new tools, prepping for model experimentation, and facilitating agent use on my local network brought about a real-time multi-user chat application with AI agent integration, RBAC, TTS responses, and user management.

 ## 🏗️ Architecture Overview